SEE: NEW BOAT BUILDERS HOME PAGE http://newboatbuilders.com/pages/electricity5.html

 Typically 15 to 20 amps is about all you want on a single circuit.
 If you have some item, such as a windlass, a pump, or other device that draws 15 or more amps, then put it on a single circuit with it's own fuse.

-For a nice neat installation you should use a fuse block, rather than in-line fuses or separate fuses.
+For a nice neat installation you should use a fuse block, like that in the picture above, rather than in-line fuses or separate fuses.
 This way, all of your fuses are in one place, they can be labeled so you know what circuit they protect, and what size they are.

 On AC circuits double pole circuit breakers are always used because they break both the hot (black) and neutral (white) wire at the same time.
 I will cover AC Circuits later.
 See Basic Electricity AC Circuits http://newboatbuilders.com/pages/electricity7.html